-- 2 In the Trusted Applications list, select the application you want to edit, and then click Edit. - 3 Modify the fields as needed for your trusted application, and then click Close.
+- 1 In the GroupWise Administration Console, click System > Trusted Applications to display the Trusted Applications dialog box. - 2 In the Trusted Applications list, select the application you want to edit. - 3 Modify the fields as needed for your trusted application, and then click OK to save the changes.